1877 are a four-piece alternative electronic rock band from Aylesbury, Buckinghamshire UK.

 “It’s very dark.
 It’s very mesmeric.
 It’s very good” – Tasty Fanzine

 In 2007 their single ‘A Bitter Pill’ won an unsigned band competition with Artrocker Magazine.
 Fashion website Supersweet nominated 1877 the 2nd best band to watch out for in 2010 and the single ‘I Am an Antagonist’ was played on Steve Lamacq’s BBC 6 Music radio show.
 ‘Videophobia’, an 8-minute sonic epic inspired by VHS and krautrock, followed in 2012 on a limited edition vintage audio cassette, with muted applause.

 “1877 are fucking great and are wasted on a cultural void like Aylesbury” – Nightshift Magazine

-1877 returned in 2014 with a 4-track EP ‘There is a Policeman Inside All Of Our Heads, He Must Be Destroyed’ released in a deal with Oxfordshire label ‘Fastest Dog’.
+1877 released a 4-track EP called ‘There is a Policeman Inside All Of Our Heads, He Must Be Destroyed’ in 2014 through Oxfordshire label ‘Fastest Dog’.
 It earned the band their second ‘Demo of the Month’ for January in Oxford’s Nightshift Magazine and lead track ‘We Are Sinister’ was broadcast BBC 6 Music and added to their February playlist.